microbit-apps/display-shield/docs/draw-circle.md

 # draw/fill Circle

-Draw an outline around a circle with a pixel color (or fill a circle with a color).
+Draw a circle with a pixel color (or fill a circle with a color).

 ```sig
 bitmaps.create(0,0).drawCircle(0,0,0,0,0)